-CMS is entitled to summary judgment because the undisputed evidence establishes that Petitioner Barbour was out of the country and could not have provided the services for which she billed the Medicare program.
-CMS therefore properly revoked her Medicare enrollment pursuant to 42 C.F.R. § 424.535(a)(8) and is entitled to summary judgment.2
+CMS is entitled to summary judgment because the undisputed evidence establishes that Dr. Barbour was out of the country and could not have provided the services for which her medical practice billed the Medicare program.
+CMS therefore properly revoked Petitioner Clear Vue's Medicare enrollment pursuant to 42 C.F.R. § 424.535(a)(8) and is entitled to summary judgment.2

 Program rules.
 CMS regulates the Medicare enrollment of providers and suppliers.
 Social Security Act (Act) § 1866(j)(1)(A).
-It may revoke a supplier's billing privileges if she abuses them by submitting a claim or claims for services that she could not have furnished to a specific individual on the date of service, such as where "the directing physician . . . is not in the state or country when services were furnished" 42 C.F.R. § 424.535(a)(8).3
+It may revoke a supplier's billing privileges if it abuses them by submitting a claim or claims for services that could not have been furnished to a specific individual on the date of service, such as "where the directing physician . . . is not in the state or country when services were furnished."
+42 C.F.R. § 424.535(a)(8).3

-1 In a separate notice and reconsidered determination, the contractor revoked the billing privileges of Dr. Barbour's medical practice, Clear Vue, Inc., which filed a separate appeal.
-That appeal is docketed as C-16-179.
+1 In a separate notice and reconsidered determination, the contractor revoked Dr. Barbour's billing privileges.
+She has filed a separate appeal, which is docketed as C-16-178.